How to choose an under-the-sink drinking water filter (purifier)?

 There is no simple answer to the question “Which flow filter is better?”
 Since a lot depends on its operating conditions.
 Therefore, above we tried to compare different types of these filters and find out how to choose the most suitable one for each case.

 From a practical point of view, it is best to first find out the shortcomings of the source water, and then focus on the characteristics of the elements (cartridges) included in the set.
 For example, if the water is generally safe, but has some disadvantages, such as fine sand particles or small traces of rust from the plumbing, you can use Crystal or even the cheaper Crystal A. If the water is too hard, which creates white bloom and flakes after boiling, you can soften it with the Crystal H or Crystal HA system.
-If there is a suspicion that bacteria may be present in the water, it is better to install Crystal ECO.
+If there is a suspicion that bacteria may be present in the water, it is better to install an ultrafiltration system like Crystal ECO.

 In addition, you should focus on the taste and properties of filtered water and drinks prepared with it (tea, coffee).
 Fortunately, in the case of Crystal filters, you can adjust the set of filters at any time, experiment a little and find the best option.